maidele/my-first-repo/README.md

 #  Read this First

-This is my first repository that I am doing for this semester!
+This is my first repository that I have done during the spring semester!